-knives and weapons
+- knives and weapons

-· alcohol
+- · alcohol

-· illegal drugs
+- · illegal drugs

-$\cdot$ stolen items or any article that the member of staff reasonably suspects has been, or is likely to be used:
+- stolen items, or any article that the member of staff reasonably suspects has been, or is likely to be used:

-• to commit an offence,
+- to commit an offence,

-$\cdot$ to cause personal injury to, or damage to property of; any person (including the pupil)
+- to cause personal injury to, or damage to property of; any person (including the pupil)

 - · an article specified in regulations

-- tobacco and cigarette papers
+- · tobacco and cigarette papers

-- · fireworks
+- fireworks

-- · pornographic images
+· pornographic images

 Staff members should also involve the designated safeguarding lead (or deputy) without delay if they believe that a search has revealed a safeguarding risk.

-Advice from the Head Teacher, the DSL, will be sought if it is thought a police search is required.
+Advice from the Head and or DSL will be sought if is thought a police search is required.

-The headteacher and DSL are aware of the requirement for children to have an Appropriate Adult (PACE Code C 2019) where there is a need for detention, treatment and questioning by police officers and will respond to concerns in line with our school's Behaviour and Relationship Policy, which is informed by the DfE 'Searching, screening and confiscation at school' guidance.
+The headteacher and DSL are aware of the requirement for children to have an Appropriate Adult (PACE Code C 2019) where there is a need for detention, treatment and questioning by police officers and will respond to concerns in line with our school 'Searching, Screening and Confiscation' policy and/or behaviour policy, which is informed by the DfE 'School' quidance.